ProjectPGA/Appoinment-System-Frontend-v3/README.md

     ```
 ### <span id="testing-project">🔬Testing the project</span>
 1. Unit Test

+    Commands:

     ```sh
     yarn test:unit
     yarn test:coverage
     ```
 2. Unit e2e

-    **¡Important!** Before run e2e test is necessary add an email user and password valid in the file `.env.local`.
+    **¡Important!** Before running e2e test it is necessary to add a valid user email and password in the `.env.local` file.
 The values where you must add the email and password are:

     ```sh
     USER_TEST_EMAIL=<email>
     USER_TEST_PASSWORD=<password>
     ```

+    Commands:

     ```sh
     yarn test:e2e-cy